francamacdowell/nlp-interview-test/README.md

 confidence: 83.2%
 ```

-## Requirements
-- Put all the code, logic, hypotheses, etc. organized in the jupyter notebook of the repository (i.e. specific actions you would take based on your analysis) and methodology.

 ## Information about the datasets

 The dataset is in the dataset.txt file in the repository, it is in the format: